Waimakariri Braids

 You can find a Google Map of the route here.

-Head west next to the Coringa Loop cycle track, until you get to the Ashford Rd walking track, then head north.
+Keep heading west next to the Coringa Loop cycle track, until you get to the Ashford Rd walking track, then head north.
 The track turns left at Waterhole Road, then turns away from Waterhole Road, before eventually joining back up to it.
 Follow Waterhole Rd west until you get to Main South Stopbank, where you turn left.

 About 150m along the stopbank, look for the walking track off to the right.
 Follow this south, and it will lead you to the sign marking the end of this leg.